Competition Summary

 VIDEO SUBMISSION

-Each team will be required to produce a video four to eight minutes long, hosted on YouTube, introducing each member of the team and providing a detailed overview of the project.
+Each team will be required to produce a video six minutes or longer, hosted on YouTube, introducing each member of the team and providing a detailed overview of the project.
 This video must be submitted to the launch organizers a minimum of thirty (30) days before the launch.
 Not submitting a video will result in disqualification.

 Now that you have joined the competition, please submit video here once you have completed your video!